 Every state has different travel restrictions in place in an effort to limit the spread of the coronavirus.

-The current travel restrictions call for a mandatory 14-day quarantine for anyone coming into Rhode Island from a state with a positivity rate of 5% or higher.
-A running list of those states can be found here, which is updated weekly and currently consists of 44 states.
+The current travel restrictions call for a mandatory 10-day quarantine for anyone coming into Rhode Island from a state with a positivity rate of 5% or higher.
+A running list can be found here, which is updated weekly and currently consists of 26 states.

 Anyone who can show they’ve tested negative for COVID-19 within 72 hours is exempt.
 Travelers, even if asymptomatic, can sign up for a free test here.